 What is exposing for the highlights?

-This is a technique used by pro photographer to deal with high dynamic range scene.
+This is a technique used by the pro photographer to deal with a high dynamic range scene.
 Also, it is called “expose to the right”, it refers to the histogram associated with an image.

 One magical way to expand the dynamic range of your scene, and recover detail in the shadows and highlights is by using editing software like Adobe Lightroom or Luminar they can utilize all the information in your RAW files and lets you manipulate it in many ways.